stitchdata/docs/_replication/extraction/replication-methods/log-based-incremental-replication.md

 ---
+# -------------------------- #
+#          PAGE INFO         #
+# -------------------------- #

 title: Log-based Incremental Replication
 permalink: /replication/replication-methods/log-based-incremental
 keywords: replicate, replication, replication method, stitch replicates data, change data capture, logical replication, log replication, binary replication, binary database replication
+summary: "Available for select database integrations, Log-based Incremental Replication is a replication method in which Stitch identifies modifications to records - including inserts, updates, and deletes - using a database’s binary log files.
+This guide contains an overview of how Log-based Incremental Replication works, when it should be used, its limitations, and how to enable it for a supporting database integration."

+key: "log-based-incremental-replication"
+content-type: "replication-methods"

 layout: general

-content-type: "replication-methods"
 toc: true
 weight: 3

-summary: "Available for select database integrations, Log-based Incremental Replication is a replication method in which Stitch identifies modifications to records - including inserts, updates, and deletes - using a database’s binary log files.
-This guide contains an overview of how Log-based Incremental Replication works, when it should be used, its limitations, and how to enable it for a supporting database integration."

 # --------------------------- #